EconomyLens.com

 China and the Netherlands have been in fight for control of chipmaker Nexperia. ©AFP

-Frankfurt (Germany) (AFP) – A leading German auto supplier said Friday it has received permission to export Nexperia chips from China again as Berlin welcomed signs of “de-escalation” in a row that has alarmed carmakers.
-Dutch officials in September effectively took control of Netherlands-based chipmaker Nexperia, whose Chinese parent company Wingtech is backed by Beijing.
+Frankfurt (Germany) (AFP) – A leading German auto supplier said Friday that it had received permission to export Nexperia chips from China again as Chancellor Friedrich Merz hailed “positive signals” of de-escalation in a dispute that has alarmed carmakers.
+Dutch officials in September effectively took control of the Netherlands-based chipmaker Nexperia, whose Chinese parent company Wingtech is backed by Beijing.

 Related